If you have UAC enabled then it is not a good idea to run Directory Opus “as administrator” (i.e. “elevated”).

 - UAC is off completely.
 (That’s OK.)

-- UAC is on, but you have Windows set to automatically click 'yes' to UAC prompts.
-(That's OK, but means the test was inconclusive.
+- UAC is on, but you have Windows set to automatically click ‘yes’ to all UAC prompts.
+(That’s OK, but means the test was inconclusive.
 It’s also a very rare configuration.)

 - UAC is on, and the entire Opus process is elevated.
 (This is what can cause problems and should be avoided.)